plone/training/mastering-plone/volto_addon.rst

 Using Volto add-ons
 =====================

 .. sidebar:: Volto chapter

   .. figure:: _static/Volto.svg
      :alt: Volto Logo

-  This chapter is about the react frontend Volto.
+  This chapter is about the React frontend Volto.

   For Plone add-ons see chapter :ref:`add-ons-label`